 Higher is generally better, but it’s hard to say specifically what a “good” score is.
 What’s considered a good score can differ by lender and the type of credit you’re applying for.
-The score you see when you obtain credit monitoring or buy a credit score along with your credit report may not be the score that the lender is using.
+The score you see in a credit monitoring service or when you buy a credit score along with your credit report may not be the score that the lender is using.
 There are also different scoring models.
-That said, read on to learn what a good credit score range is when you check your score with TransUnion.
-Plus, you’ll find tips on how to maintain healthy credit.
+That said, read on to learn what a good credit score range is when you check your score with TransUnion, along with tips on how to maintain healthy credit.

-Practicing healthy credit habits can help keep your score in a good range.
-It’s smart to keep your balances as low as possible.
+Practicing healthy credit habits can help you raise your credit score and keep it in a good range.
+Try to keep your balances as low as possible.
 Your credit utilization, which is how much of your available credit limit you’re using, is a major factor in credit score calculations.
 Popular advice is to keep your utilization rate below 30%.
 But the lower the better — it’s smart to leave some breathing room should an unexpected expense come up.

 Because your payment history is another important credit score factor, you’re likely to achieve and maintain a good credit score by not missing payments.
 Automate payments when you can because with multiple services, subscriptions and accounts, it can be easy to let one accidentally slip.

 Some people like to take advantage of rewards credit cards that are geared toward those with good credit scores.
-Just make sure you’re mindful in your approach and not overspending and over-applying for the sake of some cash back or travel points.
+Just make sure you’re mindful in your approach, so you’re not overspending for the sake of some cash back or travel points.

 Also, your credit score may not be the only thing a lender looks at when making a lending decision.
 For example, if you apply for a mortgage, lenders may also verify your income, personal assets and employment history.
 Because lenders look at multiple factors, it’s important to strive for overall financial wellness in addition to any credit score goal you may have.
 Building an emergency savings account and creating a plan to pay down debt, if you have any, will help you be more financially secure and can reflect positively in your credit health.

-Since your credit score is based off of the information in your credit report, take time to review your reports regularly.
-You want to be sure everything is an accurate, true reflection of your financial story.
+Since your credit score is based off of the information in your credit report, take time to review your report regularly.
+You want to be sure everything is an accurate reflection of your financial story.
 As you become more comfortable reading and understanding the data in your report, the easier it is to identify which information is potentially causing changes in your credit score.

-To help you understand your credit report, we’ve created an interactive guide that breaks down each section and explains how the information may impact your credit score.
+To better understand your credit report, check out our interactive credit report guide that breaks down each section and explains how the information may impact your credit score.